varnsen-net/nfl-modeling/README.md

 - Account for quarterback injuries
 - Create engineered features for drive efficiency
 - Add a mixed-effects logreg model that controls for season
-- Engineer 'normal' gametime features, i.e. when score and remaining time do not affect play-calling